hyoo-ru/crowd.hyoo.ru/README.md

 - Input: Head value.
 - Select all Chunks with given Head.
-- Sort found Chunks by Seat asc, Time asc, Peer asc.
+- Make queue as sorted found Chunks by Time asc, Peer asc.
 - Make empty list for result.
-- Iterate over all found Chunks.
+- Iterate over all queue while it isn't empty.
-	- If Lead of current chunk is 0, then use 0 as preferred Seat.
+	- If Prev == 0, then place it at the begin.
-	- If Lead of current chunk is not 0, then locate existen Lead in the result list.
+	- If Prev != 0, then locate existen Prev in the result list.
-		- If Lead is located, then use next Seat as preferred.
+		- If Prev is located, place after that.
-		- if Lead isn't located, then insert Chunk at the end of result list.
+		- if Prev isn't located, then check Next:
+			- If Next == 0, then place it at the end.
-	- If preferred Seat less then Seat of Chunk, then insert Chunk at the end of result list.
+			- If Next != 0, then locate existen Prev in the result list.
-	- Otherwise insert Chunk at the preferred Seat.
+				- If Next is located, place before that.
+				- if Next isn't located, then skip chunk and proceed followed.
+	- If chunk is placed remove it from queue and start from begin of queue.

 ### $hyoo_crowd_list